Published by Christina Riley. Last Updated on April 11, 2025.

 Here they are, along with some more celebrations:

-• Blackbeard’s Pirate Jamboree (October or November): The Blackbeard’s Pirate Jamboree is a fun mix of Halloween and history.
-The event commemorates the last days of the infamous Blackbeard, who was killed off Ocracoke Island on November 22, 1718.
-Food and fun join the history and attendees are encouraged to show up in their best pirate gear!
+- Blackbeard’s Pirate Jamboree (October or November): This fun event combines Halloween and history.
+It commemorates the last days of the infamous Blackbeard, who was killed off Ocracoke Island on November 22, 1718.
+Food and fun join the history, and attendees are encouraged to show up in their best pirate gear!

-Those annual events deserve a spot on your calendar, but of you are curious about what to do on Ocracoke Island throughout the year, there are plenty of options.
+Those annual events deserve a spot on your calendar, but if you are curious about what to do on Ocracoke Island throughout the year, there are plenty of options.

 Enjoy the Beach